Peter-SB/Go-Chat-App/README.md

 Here, `StartBroadcastListener` runs as a Goroutine and continuously listens for messages on the `broadcast` channel.
 When a message is received, it is sent to all connected WebSocket clients via their respective `Send` channels.
 This allows the program to handle multiple clients and messages simultaneously without blocking other tasks.

+### Websockets:

+I first started this project to get more hands on experience with websockets.
+Initially just for the instant messaging communication.
+I later expanded this to also communicate active user updates as well.

+At the moment Gorilla/websockets is defacto standard library for websockets in Go.

 ### **Session Authentication and CRFT Tokens**:

 As part of this I really enjoyed learning more about session and CSRF tokens, and implement them myself from scratch.
 While JWT and OAuth are more modern standards, session tokens are still widely used.
 Understanding how this introduces security vulnerabilities and how CSRF tokens stops these vulnerabilities was particularly interesting to learn.